Volodymyr Shcherbytsky: Downfall

 Gorbachev's campaign of Glasnost, which called for increased openness regarding political matters, led to a beginning of widespread expressions of discontent at the status of the Ukrainian economy beginning in 1986.
 Political groups in opposition to Shcherbytsky's rule began to form in 1987, and the next year, protests against his government began in the western Ukrainian city of Lviv.

 In July 1989, a series of strikes by coal miners in the eastern Donbas region of Ukraine, spurred by strikes in Siberia, began.
 Shcherbytsky's government replied by discrediting the strikes in state media and downplaying their significance.
-As the strikes increased in intensity, so, too, did their demands, as increasing amounts of miners demanded Ukrainian independence from the Soviet Union and the resignation of Shcherbytsky, as well as Chairman of the Supreme Soviet of the Ukrainian SSR Valentyna Shevchenko.
+As the strikes increased in intensity, so, too, did their demands, as increasing numbers of miners demanded Ukrainian independence from the Soviet Union and the resignation of Shcherbytsky, as well as Chairman of the Supreme Soviet of the Ukrainian SSR Valentyna Shevchenko.
 The People's Movement of Ukraine, a Ukrainian nationalist political movement inspired by the Lithuanian Sąjūdis, was also founded in September 1989 by dissident leader Chornovil, and gathered far-reaching support from its early days.

 In the face of the strikes and continued pressure to step down from Moscow, Shcherbytsky was quickly removed from all of his offices.
 On 20 September 1989, Shcherbytsky lost his membership of the Politburo of the Communist Party of the Soviet Union in a purge of conservative members pushed through by Gorbachev.
 Eight days later, upon the personal intervention of Gorbachev, he was removed as First Secretary of the KPU and replaced by Vladimir Ivashko, who took a more conciliatory line towards the growing protests.
 His removal, however, was not enough to stem the rapidly-growing discontent with the Soviet system in Ukraine, which continued to grow until Ukraine achieved independence two years later.